 The Romantic movement has its fair share of contradictions.
 Many Romantics initially started out as quite radical and progressive before becoming conservative, such as Wordsworth.
 Other authors like Shelley and Byron never sold out and remained liberal to their ends, which, admittedly, came early enough—Shelley at 29, Byron at 36—that they didn't really have much of a chance to reevaluate their opinions; both, incidentally, died in very "romantic" ways, with Shelley's boat being destroyed by a storm and Byron dying of a fever while in the midst of fighting for one of the great liberal causes of the age, the liberation of Greece.
 Romanticism had its source in the ugliness of the colonialism which thrived during this time, where the Adventure Archaeologist would constantly "rediscover" earlier cultures but write off the modern day nations as The Remnant, thereby justifying their continuous economic exploitation of these regions.

-Notable Authors of this movement (in chronological order):
+Notable Authors of this movement (in chronological order by birth year):

 - Johann Wolfgang von Goethe (1749-1832)

 - Robert Burns (1759-1796)

 - The Brothers Grimm

 - Percy Bysshe Shelley (1792-1822)